voideditor/void/CONTRIBUTING.md

 3. Make diff highlighting dynamic.
 Right now when the user edits text, we clear all the diffs and their highlights.
 Instead, we should simply update the highlighting of the diff.
 Each diff lives on a range of lines, and all changes inside that range or intersecting with it should update its highlighting.

-⭐⭐⭐ Make History work well.
+## ⭐⭐⭐ Make History work well.
 When the user submits a response or presses the apply/accept/reject button, we should add these events to the history and allow the user to use undo/redo on them.
 Right now there is unexpected behavior if the user tries to undo or redo their LineMage changes.

-⭐⭐⭐ Build Cursor-style quick edits (ctrl+k).
+## ⭐⭐⭐ Build Cursor-style quick edits (ctrl+k).

 When the user presses ctrl+k, an input box should appear inline with the code that they were selecting.
 This is somewhat difficult to do because an extension alone cannot do this, and it requires creating a new component in the IDE.
 We think you can modify vscode's built-in "codelens" or "zone widget" components, but we are open to alternatives.

-⭐⭐⭐ Improve ctrl+L. One improvement is to make the model output diffs, instead of outputting the entire file.
-When the user clicks "apply" on a diff, the model should go through the entire file and apply the diff in the correct location.
+## ⭐⭐⭐ Improve ctrl+L.

+Change the prompt so we output changes like `// ... rest of file`, instead of always outputting the entire file.
+When the user clicks "apply", the model should rewrite the file and apply diffs in the correct locations.

-⭐⭐ Integrate with Ollama.
+## ⭐⭐ Integrate with Ollama.

 We have an Ollama integration coded up in the extension, but it breaks.
 This is because Ollama has Node.js dependencies like 'path' and 'os' which cannot run in extensions (extensions have to be able to run in the browser).
 To fix this, we need to migrate LineMage's extension so that it runs natively into the VS Code editor so that we can access Node.js.

+## ⭐ One-stars.

-⭐ When user presses ctrl+l it should reset from last time.
+⭐ When user presses ctrl+L it should reset from last time.

-⭐ Let the user accept / reject all Diffs in an entire file.
+⭐ Let the user accept / reject all Diffs in an entire file via the sidebar.

 ⭐ Allow the user to make multiple selections of code or files at once.